Project CHAP raises funds for family of terminally ill children

 “We select families whose stories we are inspired by and want to further help,” said Randhawa.

-Ethan passed away from pediatric brain cancer October 22, 2020 after battling the disease for two months.
+Ethan passed away from pediatric brain cancer on Oct.
+22, 2020, after battling the disease for two months.

-“He had three brain surgeries and underwent radiation and chemotherapy treatments at UC Davis” read a release issued by Project CHAPS.
+“He had three brain surgeries and underwent radiation and chemotherapy treatments at UC Davis,” a release by Project CHAP said.
 “Nonetheless, Ethan continued to fight and remained resilient despite setbacks in his cancer journey.
-Though he passed late last year, his spirit continues to live on and Project CHAPS will continue to spread his story.”
+Though he passed late last year, his spirit continues to live on and Project CHAP will continue to spread his story.”

-Through the sale of sweatshirts on their website and donations, including $1000 from Colusa Medical Center and $500 from Glenn Medical Center, Project CHAPS raised $3000 in their first year, all of which was donated to Ethan’s family during a ceremony held at Colusa Medical Center last week.
+Through the sale of sweatshirts on its website and donations, including $1,000 from Colusa Medical Center and $500 from Glenn Medical Center, Project CHAP raised $3,000 in its first year, all of which was donated to Ethan’s family during a ceremony held at Colusa Medical Center last week.

 “This is such an important cause for me because I have a lot of family in the medical field,” said Randhawa.
 “My dad is a gastroenterologist and hearing stories about families not being able to make ends meet on their medical bills really tore my heart but inspired me to start something that combated the issue.”